ChaseDickinson/packer-images/README.md

 ## Credit

-Took a lot of inspiration from [Chef's Bento project](https://github.com/chef/bento), especially for directory structure, Virtualbox & Vagrant configurations, and the minimize and cleanup scripts.
+Took a lot of inspiration from [Chef's Bento project](https://github.com/chef/bento) and the [Boxcutter](https://github.com/boxcutter) project, especially for Virtualbox & Vagrant configurations and the minimize/cleanup scripts.

 ## Problem Statement